NicolaBagala/portfolio/tomb_raider_survey/README.md

 <p align="justify">The <i>Tomb Raider</i> franchise, which revolves around the adventures of archaeologist Lara Croft, has seen a number of reboots and revamps of its main character over the years.
 Sometimes, the differences are small—like those between the Classic and LAU series; in other cases, the differences are quite big, like in the case of the Classic and <i>Survivor</i> series.
 As a fan myself, I was interested in understanding the preferences of the fanbase not only for different series, but also for the three different versions of Lara.
 Additionally, I wanted to see what her fans think of one of the most hotly debated topics in videogame history: was Lara Croft oversexualised?</p>

 <p align="justify">To figure it all out, I ran a survey and analysed the results.
-Below are some of the most interesting findings; if you want to read them in full, check the bottom of this page.</p>
+Below are some of the most interesting findings; if you want to read the full project, you can do so with <a href="https://github.com/NicolaBagala/portfolio/blob/master/tomb_raider_survey/tr_survey.ipynb">full code</a> or <a href="https://github.com/NicolaBagala/portfolio/blob/master/tomb_raider_survey/codefree/tr_survey_codefree.ipynb">code-free</a>.</p>

 <table>
   <tr>